AwafiaJennifer/LITA_CAPSTONE_SALES_DATA/README.md

 # LITA CAPISTONE RETAIL STORE SALES DATA ANALYSIS PROJECT

 Welcome to the **Lita Capistone Retail Store Sales Data Analysis Project**.
 This repository contains an analysis of sales data using SQL and Excel, with a focus on uncovering valuable business insights.
-Ideal for data analysts, this project showcases SQL queries and Excel dashboards to analyze customer trends, product performance, and revenue growth.
+Ideal for data analysts, this project showcases SQL queries and Excel dashboards to analyze customer trends And PowerBI for Data Visualizaton, product performance, and revenue growth.

 ## Introduction

 Lita Capistone is a retail store interested in understanding its sales performance.
 The goal of this project is to analyze sales data using:
 - **SQL** for data manipulation
 - **Excel** for data exploration
+- **PowerBI** for data visualization

 By leveraging SQL for data preparation and Excel for calculating metrics, this project provides insights into:
 - Customer behavior